dalgard/meteor-viewmodel/README.md

 ## Usage

 The example below is fairly verbose in order to demonstrate some of the features of ViewModel.

-Besides normally being much more concise, Viewmodels do not have to be declared in all cases – they may be created automatically by the `{{bind}}` helper if registered globally.
+Besides normally being much more concise, Viewmodels in some cases don't have to be declared at all – they may be created automatically by the `{{bind}}` helper if registered globally.

 Check out the other `/examples` in the repo.